Sharma’s TANDOOR OVEN

 The beaming heat of the tandoor’s clay pot ensures that no essential nutrients are lost from the food, and that all the flavour from the added spices are locked into the food early on.
 The flavour of the meats that come out of the tandoor oven are mouth-wateringly special and just couldn’t be created in a standard oven.
 Even when the breads get stuck to the edges of the oven, they form a pungent earthy taste.
 There’s no need to use oil in a tandoor oven, therefore this way of cooking is much lower in fat and cholesterol than other cooking methods.

 We have a range of dishes on offer at Sharma created in our grand tandoor ovens.
 You will certainly be able to taste the difference in the way that these dishes have been cooked.

 Try our famous Chicken Tikka Tandoori which includes 6 pieces of boneless chicken thighs marinated in yogurt and spices.
 Our Seekh Kebab is also very popular and includes 6 pieces of minced beef mixed with our delicious herbs made in our tandoor oven.
 Or if you fancy sharing a meal, try our Tandoori Platter for two, consisting of 4 chicken tikka, 4 Sheekh Kebab and Haryali Tikka.

 We also offer plenty of Indian side dishes cooked within our tandoor oven, including our delicious range of Naan Breads.
-Have a look at our menu to see all of the flavourful Indian food that’s available at Sharma, and do pop in to try some or order your take-away from us soon!
+Have a look at our menu to see all of the flavourful Indian food that’s available at Sharma, and do order your takeaway or delivery from us soon! or order your take-away from us soon!